Wonha/wonha.github.io/_posts/Java/2018-12-17-Anatomy-of-CompletableFuture.md

 CompletableFuture<Double> chained = future1.thenCompose(i -> future2);
 ```

-Future of thenCompose is executed in sequential (it's just chaining).
+Future of thenCompose is executed in sequential as we can check from the result above that the same worker thread has been used (it's just chaining).
 Future of `thenCombine` works in parallel.

 ## Supply and Combine